Ceramic Dictionary

 The following are three ways that you can paint outlines.

-Outlines before colors: first paint the outlines, which have been marked on with charcoal powder, with long smooth strokes, using the movement of brush strokes to accentuate the drawing and adding small details to personalize and accentuate it.
+1) Outlines before colors.
+First paint the outlines, which have been marked on with charcoal powder, with long smooth strokes, using the movement of brush strokes to accentuate the drawing and adding small details to personalize and accentuate it and then add the colors.
+Illustration a).

-Painting colors before outlines this is usually used when creating a colored texture.
-Imagine, for example, that you are painting a castle, which has large spaces of brick wall.
+2) Painting colors before outlines, This is usually done when creating a colored texture.
+Imagine, for example, that you are painting a castle which has large spaces of brick wall.
 Mark on a design and paint only the outlines, no details like windows or doors, then dust off all the charcoal powder and paint in the light colors, light brown, light red-brown and green, overlapping them to form shades and colors, to give an idea of the changing colors that bricks have.
 Then mark on the missing parts of the design over the colors and paint in all the details; bricks, windows, doors, etc. When the outlines are finished, add more colors if necessary.
+Illustration b).

 Note: When I use the word light in relation to a color, I mean exactly the same color but with more water or a lighter stroke